codewithsom/Summer-Internship-2022/Day-6/Assignment-2/JavaScript Quiz (Basic Level-2).md

 ### 1. Why do we use functions in JavaScript ?

- * Functions are essentially re-usable blocks of code.
-   * Say we would be needing to square a number multiple times in our code.
-We may write the logic of squaring a number multiple times but that would just make our code unnecessarily lengthy.
-   * Instead, we can just create a function once which defines the logic of squaring a number and use that function multiple times.
+* JavaScript Functions.

+  *JavaScript provides functions similar to most of the scripting and programming languages.
+In JavaScript, a function allows you to define a block of code, give it a name and then execute it as many times as you want.
+A JavaScript function can be defined using function keyword.